Choosing and Using Lenses

 San Francisco, California 94111

 These are just some of the questions photographers are grappling with when they are researching their next lens purchase.
-With over 80 lenses to choose from in the Canon EOS System, how does one make the right choice?
+With over 80 lenses to choose from in the Canon EOS System, how do you make the right choice?

 Whether you use EF or EF-S lenses, tonight’s class will give you valuable insight on choosing the right lenses for your needs.
 We’ll show how similar lenses differ from each other and explain why others are more expensive.

-Canon Live Learning instructor, Dave Henry, will help simplify the choices, and provide sound advice on how to get the best possible images with different types of lenses.
+Canon Live Learning instructor Jim Rose will help simplify the choices and provide sound advice on how to get the best possible images with different types of lenses.

 What you will learn:

-• You’ll learn about a wide variety of Canon lenses from wide angle to telephoto, zooms to primes and specialty lenses
+• The wide variety of Canon lenses from wide angle to telephoto, zooms to primes and specialty lenses

 • What the most appropriate lenses are for different types of photography